-If you want to change your course, it's important to contact a Student Success Adviser.
+If you want to change your course, it's important to contact a Student Success Adviser for an application process.
 Transfer to another UTS College course will depend on availability and your academic progress or academic qualifications and/or English qualifications.
+You are eligible to apply to transfer to another UTS College course if you apply before the deadline and have completed only one semester of your current course.

-Students currently enrolled at UTS College, who have completed at least one semester of academic studies, may apply to transfer to another UTS College course.
 Applications to transfer to another UTS College course will be accepted from the date results are published until the Wednesday before Week 1.